 376 SW 8th St, Oswego, New York 13126

 There are all kinds of opportunities for scary family fun here.
-There is a mile long hay stack ride and six separate haunted houses.
-There is also a corn maze and a walk through adventure!
+There are a mile-long haystack ride and six separate haunted houses.
+There is also a corn maze and a walk-through adventure!
 There is elaborate staging in each house and there is a story to follow for each one as well.

 Galleria of Shops, 100 Victory Highway, Painted Post, New York – The theme for this haunted house changes from year to year.
 This Haunted House is not recommended for children under 12, although they will not deny entry to younger children.
 Special “not so scary” Sunday Kids Matinee event.